diversen/phoneblogger/README.md

 First clone the base system:

-    git clone git://github.com/diversen/coscms.git yoursite
+    git clone git://github.com/diversen/phoneblogger.git yoursite

 Enter base system:

     cd yoursite

+Update composer:

+    composer update

 Enable apache2 host

     // you will need to be root
     sudo ./coscli.sh apache2 --en yoursite

 Ready to install.
 You will be asked about DB configuration.
 Will ask you for version to install.
-Check out the `latest version` version or try `master` (tagged versions are tested and should work, while master will work 99% of the time work as well).
-After writing the `config/config.ini` file and install all profile's modules from git repos.
-At last system will prompt you for a super user.
+Check out the `latest version` version or try `master`.
+After writing the `config/config.ini` file the system will install all the profile's modules from git repos.
+At last the system will prompt you for a super user.

     ./coscli.sh prompt-install --install